ist256/learn-python/README.md

 ## Folder structure in this Repository

 There are 14 lessons in the course.
 Each lesson has its own folder under `content/lessons`.
 Inside each lesson folder you will find folders for `Watch Me Code`, `End-To-End Example`, `In-Class Coding Lab` and and `Now You Code` homework.
-In the event a folder is missing it implies that lesson does not contain that time of activity.
+In the event a folder is missing it implies that lesson does not contain that kind of activity.